belte

 A Dictionary template is an ordered hashmap implementation.

-The Belte public interface for the Dictionary template can be found here.
+The Belte public interface for the Dictionary template can be found on the Belte GitHub repository.

 5.7.2.1 Constructors